Current Opportunities

 Desired Skills or Qualities:

-• Ability to manage multiple responsibilities in a fast-paced and changing environment.
+- Ability to handle multiple responsibilities and process and organize large amount of detailed information accurately in a fast-paced and changing environment

 Benefits:

-• Work on a rapidly-growing, historic national effort to protect the BWCA
+- Work on a strong, historic national effort to protect the BWCA

-• Work alongside seasoned organizers, add to your own skills and experience
+- Work alongside seasoned professionals and add to your own skills and experience

-• Make connections in the conservation community and with decision makers
+- Make connections in the conservation and scientific community

-Please send a resume and cover letter, including your location and dates of availability for the internship, to info@savetheboundarywaters.org.
+Please send a resume and brief letter of interest for the internship by February 8th to Corinne@savetheboundarywaters.org

 We invite anyone interested to let us know you'd like to be considered for our board!
 Please fill out this brief form to indicate your interest in being considered for the NMW board.
 This form is open at any time, and we further consider new board applicants as board roles become available on a limited basis.
 You may also reach out to Ingrid Lyons, Executive Director, at Ingrid@savetheboundarywaters.org